yaronso/Sport_Application/README.md

 Moreover, the registered users have to ability to search for specific games & find out facts about the worldwide games statistics by using different filtering queries.

 The application allocates a new thread to each client.

+The source code is inside the directory: src.